-The Restricted Procedure is a two stage process.
-The first stage is a selection process, where the bidders’ capability, capacity and experience to perform the contract is assessed i.e. the SPD (Scotland) is used to shortlist bidders.
+The Restricted Procedure is a two-stage process.
+The first stage is a selection process, where the bidders’ capability, capacity and experience to perform the contract is assessed using the Single Procurement Document (Scotland) to shortlist bidders.
 This means the number of bidders can be reduced at the selection stage.

 The second stage is when the Invitation to Tender is issued and the bids are assessed to determine the most economically advantageous tender, the basis of contract award.
-Only the shortlisted bidders are then invited to submit a tender.
+Only the shortlisted bidders are invited to submit a tender.
 This will minimise the cost for the bidders and your organisation.

 All Organisations are free to use this procedure, in any circumstances and for any type of contract and Framework Agreement.

-For many care and support serveices contracts, an organisation may use the procurment procedures, tools and techniques of its choosing.
-You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considertaions (for example, the principles of procurement and Fair Work Practices).
+For many care and support services contracts, an organisation may use the procurement procedures, tools and techniques of its choosing.
+You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the Principles of Procurement and Fair Work Practices).

 When doing so, you may choose to adapt or streamline the Restricted Procedure described in the Public Contract (Scotland) Regulations 2015.
 If you do so, you are not obliged to follow the detailed procedural requirements set out in those Regulations.
 You should therefore not refer to the Regulations in the tender documentation issued to participants, as this may create an expectation that the detailed procedural requirements will be followed.
 In all cases, you should ensure that the procurement process is described accurately and clearly, and then adhered to.

 - Following a call for competition, any bidder may submit a request to participate.